How to Help Someone Quit Smoking

 Supporting a Teenager

 If your teen is smoking or vaping, the dynamic is different.
-Teens respond poorly to lectures and ultimatums.
-The most effective approach, according to the American Academy of Pediatrics, is to:
+The American Academy of Pediatrics recommends a different approach than you’d use with an adult.

 Supporting a Partner

 When your romantic partner is quitting, the intensity is higher.
 You’re around each other constantly, and their mood affects your daily life directly.
-Extra patience is critical here.
+Extra patience is essential here.
 Consider planning some separate activities during the first week so you both have breathing room.
-And remember — their crankiness is aimed at the withdrawal, not at you.
+Their crankiness is aimed at the withdrawal, not at you.

 Supporting From a Distance

-If you don’t live with the person, you can still make a huge difference.
-Regular check-in texts, encouraging voice messages, and video calls show them they’re not alone.
-You can also send care packages — gum, hard candy, a stress ball, a gift card for a massage or a movie.
+If you don’t live with the person, you can still make a significant difference.
+Regular check-in texts, voice messages, and video calls show them they’re not alone.
+A care package helps too: gum, hard candy, a stress ball, a gift card for something they enjoy.
+You can also point them to a smoking cost calculator to make the financial case for quitting concrete and personal.

 Resources for You and Your Loved One